Freedomfolio

 1. What factors affect small business accounting fees?

-2. How much should I expect to pay an accountant for my small business?
+2. How much should I expect to pay?